turbanisch/chinese-countryname-regex/README.md

     Chinese-speaking region have taken their artistic liberties when doing so.
 For example, Hong Kongers refer to Barbados as *Babaduosi* 巴巴多斯 whereas people from Taiwan call it *Babeiduo* 巴貝多.
 3.  **Alternative names**.
-Instead of converting a country name according to its sound, Chinese-speaking people in some regions have also opted to convert the original meaning of the country name into Chinese.
+Instead of adapting a country name according to its sound, Chinese-speaking people in some regions have also opted to convert the original meaning of the country name into Chinese.
 For example, Montenegro is *Heishan* 黑山 (“black mountain”) in Mainland China.
 People on Taiwan, on the other hand, kept their phonetic transliteration *Mengteneigeluo* 蒙特內哥羅.